-If you live in a cold climate, unless they are rated as frostproof (most are not).
+- If you live in a cold climate, store your terracotta indoors and out of the weather, unless they are rated as frostproof (most are not).

-Stack terracotta pots in graduated sizes for a great looking planter and to maximize vertical growing space.Continue to 2 of 7 below.
+- Stack terracotta pots in graduated sizes for a great-looking planter and to maximize vertical growing space.

 02 of 07

-- Be cautious of old painted wood as the paint may contain lead which is very hard to get rid of and dangerous
+- Buy old wooden crates at yard sales or flea markets to use as planting pots.
+But be cautious of old painted wood, as the paint may contain lead, which is dangerous and hard to get rid of.

-- To help your wooden container last longer, use pot feet to elevate it, so it's not sitting right on the ground or patio
+- To help your wooden container last longer, use pot feet to elevate it, so it's not sitting right on the ground or patio.

 03 of 07

-I also often use metal containers as cachepots, using either fiber or plastic containers and setting them inside the metal container.
+- Use metal containers as cachepots, using either fiber or plastic containers and setting them inside the metal container.

-- Go to a hardware or feed and farm store to find large and relatively inexpensive large containers
+- Go to a hardware or feed and farm store to find large and relatively inexpensive large containers.

 04 of 07